artsy/ezel/README.md

 ## Libraries

 Libraries are a place to store modules that are used across apps and don't pertain to domain logic or UI that can be better handled by models or components.
-These can be server only such as a library zipping uploaded files, browser-only such as an HTML5 Canvas library, or even shared such as a date parsing library that can be utilized on both the server and client.
+These can be server only such as a library zipping uploaded files, browser-only such as an HTML5 Canvas library, or even shared such as a date parsing library that can be used on both the server and client.

 ## Testing